xuchen66/sphinx-emdocs/source/serialem-note-work-with-hex-grid.rst

 In above image, in multiple exposure setup dialog, you need to check "Hex grid" here too.
-If you click on button [ Last Hole Vectors ] or [ Map Hole Vectors ], you will obtain Image Shift vectors that are the base to define the multiple exposure pattern.
+If you click on button [ Last Hole Vectors ] or [ Map Hole Vectors ], you will obtain Image Shift vectors that are the base to define a multiple exposure pattern.
 There is under-the-hood conversion from hole Stage geometry vectors to Image Shift vectors.

 After finding holes, even you do not take any holes, the hole vectors become available.